Disclaimer for All Information on Dental Cavitations and NICO and Ischemic Bone Disease contained in this page:

 What is a cavitation in the jaw bone?

-A cavitation is really a colloquial term for “ischemic bone disease” or “sites of alternate healing” which means either an active infection or abnormal tissue growth in the bone of the maxilla or mandible.
+A cavitation is a jaw bone abnormality typically in an area of a previously extracted tooth, like a wisdom tooth.
+Following the extraction the jaw area doesn’t heal properly and the bone doesn’t form normally .
+A dental cavitation is common term for “ischemic bone disease” or “sites of altered healing” which means either an active infection or abnormal tissue growth in the bone of the maxilla or mandible.
 Ischemic Bone Disease aka “IBD” or cavitations are also called Chronic Ischemic Jawbone Disease – “CIBD”.
-Chronic ischemic bone disease is a name used to describe a disease process involving pathological changes in the bone tissue related to impaired blood flow (ischemia).
-In the jawbones these pathological changes are usually triggered by a combination of systemic and oral factors.
+At Natural Dentistry, we often diagnose areas of abnormal bone as Fatty Degenerative Osteolysis of the Jaw – “FDOJ” Chronic ischemic bone disease is another name used to describe a disease process involving pathological changes in the bone tissue related to impaired blood flow (ischemia).
+In the jawbones these pathological changes are usually triggered by a combination of systemic and and local factors.

 Depending on the severity and extent of the disease process, various names have been used to describe pathological changes that can occur in CIBD such as: